jpcosta90/LA-CDIP/README.md

 ## Citation

 If you use this dataset in your research, please refer to the paper:
-*Visual Document Matching for Zero-Shot Document Classification* (ICDAR 2025).
+*Visual Document Matching for Zero-Shot Document Classification* (ICDAR 2025 Workshops).